Petzlc/node-random-color-generator-sprin-2024-atvie/README.md

 ##ToDo

-[x] figure out how to get colors
+- [x] figure out how to get colors
-[x] figure out how to print colors
+- [x] figure out how to print colors
-[x] figure out how to color '#'
+- [x] figure out how to color '#' with the generated color
-[x] figure out how to get spaces next to the colored '#' in the same line [x] figure out how to repeat the lines according to the box-design [x] figure out how to get the whole box design
+- [x] figure out how to get spaces next to the colored '#' in the same line
+- [x] figure out how to repeat the lines according to the box-design
+- [x] figure out how to get the whole box design
-[x] figure out how to get the color printed in Hex
+- [x] figure out how to get the color printed in Hex
-[x] figure out how to get an input from the user
+- [x] figure out how to get an input from the user
+- [x] figure out how to pass on random colors to the box-design
+- [ ] figure out how to accept a hue and luminosity from the user
+  - [ ] Hue first, luminosity second
-[x] figure out how to pass on random colors to the box-design [ ] figure out how to use the correct input-text and convert it into a color [ ] figure out how to delete a file from package.json
+  - [ ] figure out how to use the correct input-text and convert it into a color
+- [ ] figure out how to delete a file from package.json